-ILha; this island, for all of us, conjures the creation of a place of togetherness, a place to weave humans into a profound connection with the wisdom of the landscape.
-A place for creativity and kindness
+A place to weave humans into a profound connection with the wisdom of the landscape.
+A place for creativity kindness and soul

-In June 2025 we came to learn this 24 hectares of land was for sale, and to developers that would turn the natural haven into an land of intensive farming.
+In June 2025 we came to learn that 24 hectares of wild land was for sale, and to developers that would turn the natural haven into an land of intensive farming.

 Story from our hearts